PROFILE

 which insisted on a multilateral resolution to

-the issue and eschewed provision of benefits
+the issue and opposed provision of benefits

-before the D.P.R.K. completed denuclearization.
+before the D.P.R.K.'s complete denuclearization.

-In October 2003, President Bush said he would be
+In October 2003, President Bush said he would

-willing to consider a multilateral written
+consider a multilateral written security

-security guarantee in the context of North
+guarantee in the context of North Korea's

-Korea's complete, verifiable, and irreversible
+complete, verifiable, and irreversible

 elimination of its nuclear weapons program.

-China hosted a second round of Six-Party
+China hosted a second round of Six-Party Talks

-States saw the results as positive, including
+saw the results as positive, including the

-the announced intention of all parties to hold a
+announced intention of all parties to hold a

 third round by the end of June and to form a